The Carpal Solution is FDA registered and made in a FDA registered facility.

 What is the average carpal tunnel surgery recovery time?

+The Transverse Carpal Ligament is severed during surgery.
+It is similar to a nylon rope and is the strongest ligament holding the bones and muscles of the hand together in a compact and functional manner.
 Once it is severed hand strength is completely compromised until it heals back together.
 As with most parts of the body, it is less strong and functional after it has been severed and scars back together.

-• Typical Carpal Tunnel Operation Recovery Time Scenarios
+Typical Carpal Tunnel Operation Recovery Time Scenarios

-• Some symptoms may be masked by the more intense pain of the trauma from surgery in the first 10 days, so it can be difficult to judge success of the procedure until the pain from the trauma of surgery has subsided.
+Some symptoms may be masked by the more intense pain of the trauma from surgery in the first 10 days, so it can be difficult to judge success of the procedure until the pain from the trauma of surgery has subsided.
 Fortunately, the mind can only focus one intense pain source at a time and therefore does not recognize less painful symptoms when present with more intense discomfort.
 Oral Pain Medication and antibiotics should be prescribed to deal with the pain and prevent infection.
+In brief, full recovery from Carpal Tunnel Surgery can take six weeks to over a year.
+It can involve a lot of visits to a physical therapist for rehabilitation over the course of that time frame.
+This is a broad time frame and depends on many factors.
+Some of the factors include the unpredictable formation of scar tissue.

-• Patients typically begin to recover some function within three weeks and are generally fully functional within 6 weeks to 12 weeks after Surgery if they follow the physical therapy guidelines provided.
+Be patient healing from the trauma of Carpal Tunnel Surgery takes time.
+Don’t rush the process.
+Patients typically begin to recover some function within 3 weeks and are generally fully functional within 6 weeks to 12 weeks after Surgery if they follow the physical therapy guidelines provided.

-• Some patients in this group get completely better and resume their activities of their life before Carpal Tunnel without any limitations and are glad they had the procedure done, even though it took a little longer than expected to recover and the rehab was more intense than they had expected.
+Some patients in this group get completely better and resume their activities of their life before Carpal Tunnel without any limitations and are glad they had the procedure done, even though it took a little longer than expected to recover and the rehab was more intense than they had expected.
 They are relieved and happy about the result and are glad they got the problem fixed.

-• Some of the patients in this category will find they have lingering symptoms of Carpal Tunnel.
+Some of the patients in this category will find they have lingering symptoms of Carpal Tunnel.
 Their worst symptoms will be gone and they can function well, but they often have lingering numbness in the finger tips or tenderness at the point of incision or permanent loss of grip strength.
 Surgeons claim that the surgery was a success because the worst symptoms of Carpal Tunnel were eliminated, but from the patient’s perspective, it is a bit of a surprise to find that they still have some lingering symptoms even after several months have passed since the surgical procedure was performed.
 These lingering symptoms are annoying, but these symptoms do not prevent normal function, they are just annoying to deal with.

 Am I at risk for a longer recovery time?